TitliSarkar/CSCE-508/README.md

 Programming Language: OpenCV C++

-Traing Dataset and Tested Dataset are attached.
+Training Dataset and Tested Dataset are attached.

 Thank You.